 Other drugs for type 1 diabetes

-- Amylin analogs: pramlintide (Symlin) mimics another hormone, amylin, that is involved in glucose regulation
+- Amylin analogs: Pramlintide (Symlin) mimics another hormone, amylin, that plays a role in glucose regulation.

-- Glucagon is used to reverse blood sugar levels when they fall too low as a result of insulin treatment
+- Glucagon can reverse blood sugar levels when they fall too low as a result of insulin treatment.

 Medications for type 2 diabetes